espertus/MovieRecommenderJava/README.md

 ### Is a:
 * Interface
 ## Has a:
-* satisfies method which returns true or false
+* Satisfies method which returns true or false

 ## FilterAllTrue
 ### Is a: